Perla (TV series): Plot

 In the world of power and money, no errors are permitted.
-Perla is a youth attending a prestigious college; sent there by her mother since a very small age and has never met her father.
-There, she meets and befriends Julieta Santiago and the two become close friends.
-Julieta is the heir of "Juvenile", a huge colossal company of cosmetics in Mexico.
+Perla is a youth attending a prestigious college; she was sent there by her mother at a very young age and has never met her father.
+There, she meets and befriends Julieta Santiago, the heir of "Juvenile", a major cosmetics company in Mexico.
 Julieta loves and has a son with Roberto Valderrama, who nevertheless betrays her and abandons her while she is pregnant.
-In a few time, Julieta dies in a car accident.
+After some time, Julieta dies in a car accident.
 Perla decides to take her place in the Santiago family.